legumeinfo/chado_metadata_loaders/README.md

 # README #

-Scripts for loading Metadata into Chado.
+Scripts for loading metadata into Chado.

 To load genome metadata:
-  - files to load are in data/<genome>/
+  - files to load are in data/\<genome\>/
   - can be loaded directly from .xls file or from exported text files

   1. execute SQL in genome_prep.sql